What is a B2B data broker and why should you use one?

 Can I resell the data to third parties?

-No. Resale of the data to third parties is forbidden under all list owner and list broker supply contracts.
+No. Resale of the data to third parties is forbidden under all supply contracts within the data brokerage industry and among list owners.

 You can supply the data to third parties however if they are acting on your behalf.
 For example, if you use a mailing house to send ads to your target customers, that’s absolutely fine.